gfxdisp/HDRutils/README.md

 Sometimes the shortest exposure may contain saturated pixels.
 These cause artifacts when manual white-balance/color calibration is performed.
 Thus, `HDRutils.merge()` returns an unsaturated mask in addition to the merged image.
 The saturated pixels can be clipped after manual white-balance/color calibration.

+This function can also be accessed from the command line.
+Run `HDRmerge -h` for usage.

 ### Merge and demosaic or demosaic and merge?
 The default function processes each image individually using [libraw](https://www.libraw.org/) and then merges the RGB images.
 This result relies on the robust camera pipeline (including black-level subtraction, demosaicing, white-balance) provided by libraw, and should be suitable for most projects.